tyrneh/options-implied-probability/README.md

 **Event-driven strategies: assess market's belief about the likelihood of mergers**

 - Nippon Steel offered to acquire US Steel for $55 per share; in early 2025, US Steel was trading at $30 per share.
 Using OIPD, you find that the market believed US Steel had a ~20% probability of acquisition (price >= $55 by end of year)
-- If you believe that political backlash was overstated and the acquisition was likely to be approved, then you can quantify the a trade's expected payoff.
+- If you believe that political backlash was overstated and the acquisition was likely to be approved, then you can quantify a trade's expected payoff.
 Compare your subjective belief with the market-priced probability to determine expected value of buying stock or calls

 **Risk management: compute forward-looking Value-at-Risk**